 - Consider hiring a few top candidates for a test drive (a small, paid, trial contract) to help make the final decision.

 - Have a kick-off meeting to establish ground rules on communication, expectations, availability, submitting deliverables, reviewing progress, and anything else you can think of.
-Introduce your new freelancer to the rest of your online work team and make sure they have contact information for everyone they'll work with.
+Introduce your new freelancer or agency to the rest of your online work team and make sure they have contact information for everyone they'll work with.

-- Communicate with your freelancer regularly.
+- Communicate with your freelancer or agency regularly.